American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 - Temperament: calm, intelligent, family-friendly

 For serious buyers, a “good litter” isn’t only about individual puppies.
 It’s about how the pairing is designed to reinforce strengths and prevent predictable weaknesses.
-Koopa’s first two Venomline-produced litters of 2026 were selected to target:
+Koopa’s Venomline-produced litters are selected with clear goals—because random breeding creates random outcomes, and random outcomes don’t build a legacy program.

 - Headpiece consistency without losing balance